About the Initiative

 The Deitz Family Initiative on Environment and Global Affairs looks at environmental change as a wide-ranging shift in our “operating environment” rather than a particular or separate policy area.
 The program is centered at the Jackson School but works in collaboration with the Yale School of the Environment and other departments at Yale.

-It is a part of the broader Jackson portfolio of work on climate and sustainability, which includes the Emerging Climate Leaders Fellowship and the Kerry Initiative.
+It is a part of the broader Jackson School portfolio of work on climate and sustainability, which includes the Emerging Climate Leaders Fellowship program.